massiveinteractive/mpartial/README.md

 At compilation time, the platform specific implementations (i.e. partials) are augmented directly into the original base class - reducing the amount of inheritance while keeping platform specific logic separate

-**WARNING: mpartial does not yey compile against Haxe 2.10 (due to breaking changes in the 2.10 release)**

 ### Benefits: